Arnold Spielberg: Work

 When RCA entered the computer field, Spielberg began doing early circuit designs implementing computer logic.
 Moving into systems design, he was responsible for the design of a tape-to-tape data sorter.
 He designed and patented the first electronic library system, implemented as an interrogation system for data stored on an array of magnetic tapes.
 Promoted to Manager of Advanced Product Development, he was given responsibility for development of a point-of-sale system.
 The system involved a central processing computer called Recorder Central with ten point-of-sale satellite units.
 The system had many of the capabilities of later point-of-sale systems, including error-checking, price lookup, calculation of sales tax and discounts, and credit verification.

 In 1957, Spielberg began working for General Electric, where he was instrumental in developing the GE-200 series of computers.
 The GE-225 was derived from the GE-312 and 412 process-control computers.
 Spielberg and Charles "Chuck" H. Propster had worked together at RCA on BIZMAC before designing the GE-225, which was introduced in 1960.
+Spielberg went on to work for Burroughs where he was the manager of the B4900 hardware.

 Spielberg retired in 1991 but continued consultation work for technology companies.
 He also worked with the USC Shoah Foundation Institute for Visual History and Education, formerly Survivors of the Shoah Visual History Foundation, an organization founded by his son Steven.

 Personal life and death

-Spielberg had four children with his wife Leah: son Steven and daughters Anne, Nancy, and Sue.
+Spielberg had four children with his first wife Leah: son Steven and daughters Anne, Nancy, and Sue.
 He also had 14 grandchildren and 20 great-grandchildren.
 His second wife, Bernice Colner, died in 2016.
-Arnold Spielberg died from natural causes at his home in Los Angeles, California, on August 25, 2020, at the age of 103.
+Spielberg died from natural causes at his home in Los Angeles, California, on August 25, 2020, at the age of 103.

-Steven Spielberg's 2022 film The Fabelmans is a fictionalized account of his own childhood, and features Paul Dano as engineer Burt Fabelman, the protagonist's father.
+Steven Spielberg's 2022 film The Fabelmans is a fictionalized account of his own childhood, and features Paul Dano as engineer Burt Fabelman, the father of the film's protagonist Sammy Fabelman.